CodingWonders/win11minst/relnotes.md

 - A new language has been added, French
 - The program can now run from the system tray
 - The program no longer freezes when creating an installer
-- The external commands do not show the command input anymore
+- Fixed a bug that showed `´╗┐` when running external commands (1.0 builds)
 - The program now detects missing components and warns you about them
 - The program now remembers the installers that were going to be used previously, and gives you a chance of continuing with them